truenas/core-build/README.md

 * An amd64 capable processor.
 12GB of memory, or an equal/greater amount
   of swap space, is also required.

+* For building on a ZFS based system, you must have ~60GB space free.
+* For building on a UFS based system, you must have ~100GB space free.

 * An internet connection for downloading source and packages

 ## Building FreeNAS